 \paragraph{Logical Query Generation.} In the second stage, each initial search query $q_i$ and its corresponding subquestion $r_i$ are jointly used to generate a logically enriched \textbf{logical query} $q_i^*$.
-Search queries $q_i$ are short key phrases, where the logical process is absent.
-Therefore, using $q_i$ for retrieval will focus on domain similarity instead of logical similarity.
-Instead, this step constructs a logically coherent query that aligns with the reasoning intent of the subquestion.
-The model is prompted with both $q_i$ and $r_i$, along with a reformulation prompt $p_2$ (e.g., \textit{add essential scientific or mathematical explanation the search result would contain}):
+Since initial queries $q_i$ lacks reasoning context and subquestions $r_i$ alone can be noisy or overly specific, neither $q_i$ nor $r_i$ alone is sufficient for effective retrieval.
+By combining both, we generate logical queries that better capture the reasoning intent and retrieve logically relevant knowledge for solving each step.
+The model is prompted with both $q_i$ and $r_i$, along with a reformulation prompt $p_2$.

-Using only the subquestion $r_i$ to generate a query often results in noisy or overly specific formulations that include problem-specific variables or conditions irrelevant to general knowledge retrieval.
-On the other hand, using only the initial query $q_i$ lacks sufficient context to capture the intended reasoning path.
-By combining both, we enable the model to synthesize a logical query that is purpose-driven and aligned with the knowledge required to answer $r_i$.
 Even if the reformulated query $q_i^*$ contains factual inaccuracies, it tends to retrieve passages from a corpus $\mathcal{C}$ that are logically relevant and supportive of the reasoning required for solving the original problem.
-Figure \ref{fig:query_ex} presents example queries generated by RAISE, Step-Back+RAG, and HyDE, illustrating RAISE's ability to generate logical queries that are well-aligned with the reasoning intent.
+Figure \ref{fig:query_ex} in Appendix \ref{appendix:qualitative_evaluation} presents example queries generated by RAISE, Step-Back+RAG, and HyDE, illustrating RAISE's ability to generate logical queries that are well-aligned with the reasoning intent.